awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 Percentile statistics are available for custom metrics as long as you publish the raw, unsummarized data points for your custom metric\.
 Percentile statistics are not available for metrics when any of the metric values are negative numbers\.

 CloudWatch needs raw data points to calculate percentiles\.
-If you publish data using a statistic set instead, you can only retrieve percentile statistics for this data when one of the following conditions is true:
+If you publish data using a statistic set instead, you can only retrieve percentile statistics for this data if one of the following conditions is true:
-+ The SampleCount of the statistic set is 1\.
++ The SampleCount value of the statistic set is 1 and Min, Max, and Sum are all equal\.
-+ The Min and the Max of the statistic set are equal\.
++ The Min and Max are equal, and Sum is equal to Min multiplied by SampleCount\.

 ## Alarms<a name="CloudWatchAlarms"></a>